 Wayland is a very small city located in the state of Michigan.
-With a population of 4,166 people and three constituent neighborhoods, Wayland is the 232nd largest community in Michigan.
+With a population of 4,423 people and four constituent neighborhoods, Wayland is the 211th largest community in Michigan.

-The per capita income in Wayland in 2010 was $19,008, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $76,032 for a family of four.
+The per capita income in Wayland in 2018 was $27,339, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $109,356 for a family of four.
 However, Wayland contains both very wealthy and poor people as well.

 The people who call Wayland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wayland residents report their race to be White, followed by Asian.
-Important ancestries of people in Wayland include Dutch, Irish, Polish, and European.
+The greatest number of Wayland residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Wayland include German, Dutch, Irish, English, and Polish.

 The most common language spoken in Wayland is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Polish and Miao/Hmong.